-The holders of an aggregate of 37,608,433 shares of our common stock are entitled to certain demand registration rights.
-At any time beginning on December 29, 2020, the holders of at least ten percent of the outstanding shares of our common stock issued upon conversion of our preferred stock may request that we register all or a portion of their shares.
+The holders of an aggregate of 37,262,576 shares of our common stock (including shares of common stock issuable upon the net exercise of warrants that will be automatically net exercised in connection with this offering if not previously exercised) will be entitled to certain demand registration rights.
+At any time beginning 180 days after the completion of this offering, the holders of at least ten percent of the outstanding shares of our common stock issued upon conversion of our preferred stock may request that we register all or a portion of their shares.
 We are obligated to effect only two such registrations.
 Such request for registration must cover shares with an anticipated aggregate gross offering price of at least \$10 million.